 Cool.
 This post is for you.

 I’m not going to gussy this post up with a lot of words and wit.
-It’s a quick and dirty guide to making sure your posts are optimized for ranking in Google so let’s get started.
+It’s a simple, straight-forward guide to making sure your posts are optimized for ranking in Google.
+Plus, there’s a free checklist, so let’s get started.

 How to optimize blog posts for SEO